**Last updated April 2, 2020**

 Unemployment Information for Employers

-The Federal plan, as it has been explained at this very early date, will include many substantial changes that could benefit small businesses, or more specifically the owners and the employees.
-The Federal plan will modify the typical unemployment by adding features that are applicable to all states; how these are applied within each state’s plan will vary as states administer their own programs.
+The Federal plan, as it has been explained, includes many substantial changes that could benefit small businesses, or more specifically the owners and the employees.
+The Federal plan will modify the typical state-funded and administered unemployment by adding features that are applicable to all states; how these are applied within each state’s plan will vary as states administer their own programs.
 Changes that should apply are:

 Increases in Benefit Length and Amount:

-- Additional $600 per week (beyond states standard benefit) for four months where applicable
+- Additional $600 per week (beyond states standard benefit) for four months funded by federal government

 Example: So, if an employee normally earns $385 a week under a state employment plan, under the new legislation, the worker could expect $985 a week for four months ($600 in extra relief plus state benefits), followed by up to 23 weeks of $385 a week in standard state benefits.
 Unemployment benefits are generally taxable.